AMC Pacer: 1979

 The 1979 VAM Pacer was a continuation of the 1978 model in terms of appearance, with the exceptions of the previously standard wheel covers and a new hood bright molding with front ornament.
 All VAM Pacers now featured VAM's in-house five-spoke wheels with trim rings and chrome volcano hubcaps with exposed lug nuts.
-New seat designs with a horizontally striped pattern and Barcelona crests on the headrests were a luxury feature (identical to the AMC Matador Barcelona version), a new steering wheel design with a soft rectangular center button, all-new door panels designs in plastic and vinyl with a rigid top pull strap and sliding locks with woodgrain accents.
+New seat designs with a horizontally striped pattern and Barcelona crests on the headrests were a luxury feature (identical to the AMC Matador Barcelona version), a new steering wheel design with a soft rectangular center button, all-new door panel designs in plastic and vinyl with a rigid top pull strap, and sliding locks with woodgrain accents.
 The headliner was changed to a cloth-wrapped unit.
 VAM began using the net rating system for measuring engine output.
 The 1979 VAM 282 CID I6 engine was now rated at 132 hp at 3900 rpm.
-The electrical system was revised with a new fuse box located under the dashboard on the driver's side firewall.
+The electrical system was revised, with a new fuse box located under the dashboard on the driver's side firewall.
 A total of 369 VAM Pacers were sold.